 After informing leadership of the suspicious activities, with a single glance, the CISO identified that Sam’s email account was taken over and that the hacker used it to send phishing messages to other targets.

 This event instilled paranoia in her.
 Every email from an unknown recipient could have been fake.
 Every shared link, a trap.

 If so, you are undoubtedly asking: How do I avoid this from happening again?

 Phishing Awareness Training: 3 Phishing Simulation Essentials

 Simulating phishing is an efficient way to test your employees’ skills and measure their progress.
 A test provides data on which employees have been baited by the phishing email by clicking on the corresponding links.
-Your users can learn to identify suspicious emails, and in turn, apply security awareness best practices by having the chance to experience a phishing attack.
+Your users can learn to identify suspicious emails and apply security awareness best practices by having the chance to experience a phishing attack.

 So, how do you run an effective simulation?

 1. Get Buy-In From Your Internal Leaders